TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 | start | Required | The start position. |
 | end | Optional | The end position. |

-*Notes:*
-1. The start index is 0.
+> 1. The start index is 0.
-2. If no end parameter is provided => the rest of the string.
+> 2. If no end parameter is provided => the end parameter will default to the rest of the string.
-3. If start > stop, then function swaps both arguments.
+> 3. If the start parameter is greater than the end parameter, then function will swap both arguments.
-4. If any argument is negative or is NaN, it is treated as 0.
+> 4. If any argument is negative or is `NaN`, it is treated as 0.

 ### 2. Return Value

-The substring method will return a new *string* containing part of the given string.
+The substring method will return a new `string` containing part of the given string.

 ## Browser Support

-The substring() function works on all browsers. 🥳
+The `substring()` function works on all browsers. 🥳

 | Browser | Support |
 | ------- | ------- |